mcapavan/spark/src/docs/InterviewQuestions.md

 1. What is Apache Spark?

-A. Spark is a fast, easy-to-use and flexible data processing framework.
+Spark is a fast, easy-to-use and flexible data processing framework.
 It has an advanced execution engine supporting cyclic data  flow and in-memory computing.
 Spark can run on Hadoop, standalone or in the cloud and is capable of accessing diverse data sources including HDFS, HBase, Cassandra and others.

 2. Explain key features of Spark.

- • Allows Integration with Hadoop and files included in HDFS.
+* Allows Integration with Hadoop and files included in HDFS.
- • Spark has an interactive language shell as it has an independent Scala (the language in which Spark is written) interpreter
+* Spark has an interactive language shell as it has an independent Scala (the language in which Spark is written) interpreter
- • Spark consists of RDD’s (Resilient Distributed Datasets), which can be cached across computing nodes in a cluster.
+* Spark consists of RDD’s (Resilient Distributed Datasets), which can be cached across computing nodes in a cluster.
- • Spark supports multiple analytic tools that are used for interactive query analysis , real-time analysis and graph processing
+* Spark supports multiple analytic tools that are used for interactive query analysis , real-time analysis and graph processing

 3. Define RDD.

 RDD is the acronym for Resilient Distribution Datasets – a fault-tolerant collection of operational elements that run parallel.
 The partitioned data in RDD is immutable and distributed.
 There are primarily two types of RDD:
- • Parallelized Collections : The existing RDD’s running parallel with one another
+* Parallelized Collections : The existing RDD’s running parallel with one another
- • Hadoop datasets: perform function on each file record in HDFS or other storage system
+* Hadoop datasets: perform function on each file record in HDFS or other storage system

 4. What does a Spark Engine do?